Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Preliminaries

 Topologically simple groups appear naturally in the upper structure of compactly generated \tdlc groups.
 The following is an analogue of the well-known fact that a non-trivial finitely generated group has a simple quotient.

-\begin{thm}[\cite{CM} Theorem A] Let $G$ be a compactly generated topological group.
+\begin{thm}[{\cite[Theorem~A]{CM}}] Let $G$ be a compactly generated locally compact group.
 Then exactly one of the following holds. \begin{enumerate}[(i)] \item $G$ has an infinite discrete quotient. \item $G$ has a cocompact closed normal subgroup that is connected and soluble. \item $G$ has a cocompact closed normal subgroup $N$ such that $N$ has no infinite discrete quotient, but $N$ has exactly $n$ non-compact topologically simple quotients, where $0 < n < \infty$.\end{enumerate} \end{thm}

-{In particular, Theorem~\ref{cmquotthm} provides information on \textit{maximal} closed normal subgroups of $G$.
-The following related result is concerned with \textit{minimal} ones.}
+In particular, Theorem~\ref{cmquotthm} provides information on \textit{maximal} closed normal subgroups of $G$.
+The following related result is concerned with \textit{minimal} ones.
+A version of this result was asserted as part of \cite[Proposition~2.6]{CM}; however the statement and proof in the original published version contained an error.
+To avoid confusion, we give a proof here of a corrected version of the proposition that will be sufficient for the purposes of the present paper.

-\begin{prop}[\cite{CM} Proposition 2.6] Let $G$ be a compactly generated \tdlc group which possesses no non-trivial discrete or compact normal subgroup.
-Then every non-trivial closed normal subgroup of $G$ contains a minimal one, and the set $\mcM$ of non-trivial minimal closed normal subgroups is finite.
-Furthermore, for any proper subset $\mcE \subset \mcM$, the group $\overline{\langle M \mid M \in \mcE \rangle}$ is a proper subgroup of $G$. \end{prop}
+\begin{prop} Let $G$ be a compactly generated \tdlc group which possesses no non-trivial discrete or abelian normal subgroup, and such that there exists an open subgroup $U$ of $G$ for which $\bigcap_{g \in G}gUg\inv = \triv$.
+Then every non-trivial closed normal subgroup of $G$ contains a minimal one, and the set $\mcM$ of minimal closed normal subgroups is finite. \end{prop}